One in three people develop cancer. There are several factors that affect a person’s risk for cancer.

 - A strong family history of two or more relatives with the same type of cancer or related cancers.
 Some cancers that may be hereditary include: breast, ovarian, colon, thyroid, and gastric cancers, as well as colon polyposis.

 Cancer Genetics Appointments: What to Expect

-Initial visits are with a genetic counselor in the clinical genetics offices at Carolinas Rehabilitation.
+Initial visits are with a genetic counselor in the Genetics, Survivorship, and Wellness Center at Levine Cancer Institute.
+Genetic counseling is also available at additional Levine Cancer Institute locations throughout the region.
 Patients may also see a geneticist, if needed.
 During the visit, we review the following topics: